Giskard-AI/giskard/CONTRIBUTING.md

 * Include your **OS type and version**, the versions of **Python**, and different Python libraries you used;
 * A short, self-contained, code snippet that allows us to reproduce the bug in less than 30s;
-* Provide the *full* traceback if an exception is raised.
+* Provide the *full* stack trace if an exception is raised.

 To get the logs of a given container, you can run